 To that end, the Shire Society Declaration was created in 2010 by a group of activists on the then-“Free Keene Forum”, now the Shire Society Forum.
 The Declaration was originally inspired by grumpy sci-fi author L. Neil Smith’s essay, “A New Covenant”.
 (You can buy L. Neil Smith books here.)

 The idea was to create a document that one could sign, declaring one’s independence from the coercive society into which we all are born and brainwashed into by that society’s masters.
 It’s intention is to allow one to speak out and abolish the mental chains so we can join together and break the real-life chains that the people calling themselves government force upon us.

 The Shire Society Declaration, when finalized online, was drawn up on beautiful hemp paper by Davi Barker and delivered in time for the 2010 Porcupine Freedom Festival, where it was signed publicly by a room full of excited people.

 The Shire Society is always growing and starting new projects.
-Check “The Shire” tab at the top of this site to see what’s currently going on.
+Check “The Shire” tab at the top of this site to see just some of what’s currently going on.